 3 – Be Consistent

-We keep a weekly list of chores my daughter is responsible for and its always the same things every weekend.
+We keep a weekly list of chores my daughter is responsible for and it’s always the same things every weekend.
 So she can’t complain or pretend she doesn’t know how to do it.
 She knows exactly where the cleaning supplies are and what to do.

-And always help them through a chore if its the first time they do it.
+And always help them through a chore if it’s the first time they do it.
 Try something like this:

 “Tomorrow I want you to learn how to fold clean towels and put them away.
 But since you’ve never done it before, I’m going to teach you how to do it and do it with you.
 So if you have any questions, I’m right there.”